Airfield attacks in two phases. Park (CinC No 11 Group) orders special cover for fighter factories.

 Enemy Action by Day

-The day began with fine flying weather, ideal for both sides but unwelcome for Fighter Command, which had been hoping for a respite.
-Shortly before 09:30 hours, radar stations detected the first signs of enemy activity as formations gathered behind Calais.
-By 09:35 hours, approximately 70 German aircraft crossed the coast at Dungeness, flying inland toward Biggin Hill, with others turning toward Maidstone.
-A second wave of some 50 aircraft crossed further east, splitting toward Hornchurch and the Thames Estuary.
+The day began with fine weather, ideal for flying operations but unwelcome for Fighter Command, which had hoped for a brief respite after several days of sustained attacks.
+Early morning reconnaissance flights near Deal and Dungeness suggested that another coordinated operation was imminent.
+Shortly afterwards, radar stations detected the first signs of enemy activity as formations assembled behind Calais.
+By 09:35 hours, approximately seventy German aircraft crossed the coast near Dungeness, with the main force driving inland toward Biggin Hill while other formations turned north toward Maidstone.
+A second wave of around fifty aircraft crossed further east, flying toward the Isle of Sheppey before splitting toward Hornchurch and Harwich.

-Among other losses, Lt.
-Heinz Schnabel of 1./JG 3, with six confirmed victories, was shot down and taken prisoner.
+Lt.
+Heinz Schnabel of 1./JG 3, with six confirmed victories, was also shot down and taken prisoner.

 Despite the heavy escort, British fighters inflicted damage on the bomber formations, although Biggin Hill again sustained serious damage.
 Group Captain Grice, its station commander, reported that only one hangar remained standing—and even that had been gutted by fire.
 Orders were given to prepare it for demolition in the event of another raid.